Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 To avoid mixing up things, this also means that when you have different keywords, you will need to create a separate ad group for each keyword or keyword group.

 This is to have separate ads for each keyword group or keyword.

-You then want to mainly focus on the benefits in the ad.
+You then want to focus mainly on the benefits of the ad.